sujith-eag/Learning_Journey/JavaScript/5_Array/02_Array_methods/03_map_method.md

 const mappedArr = arr.map(num => num + 1);
 ```

-This creates a new array where each value has been incremented by `1`, while the original array remains unchanged.
+This creates a new array where each value is incremented by `1`, while the original array remains unchanged.

 ---

-### Example 2: Map to lengths of strings
+#### Example 2: Map to Lengths of Strings

 You can also use `map()` to derive new data from an existing array.

-For example, if you want an array of string lengths:
+**To create an array of string lengths:**
 ```js
 let names = ["Bilbo", "Gandalf", "Nazgul"];
 let lengths = names.map(item => item.length);